 “Why I’m Optimistic (and You Should Be, Too)” took a similarly uplifting tone, emphasizing that security is, in fact, solvable.
 Moreover, we already know what’s needed for effective security, including hardening the attack surface, implementing zero-trust access policies, preventing all known attacks and detecting unknown threats.

 These objectives already form the cornerstones of how SonicWall does business.
 For the past three decades, we’ve offered firewalls and other solutions that allow our customers to harden their environment.
-While our signature-based protections ward against known attacks, technologies such as our Capture ATP with patented Real-Time Deep Memory Inspection (RTDMI™) excel at detecting threats never before seen by anyone in the cybersecurity industry — often before they’ve exhibited any malicious behavior.
+While our signature-based protections ward against known attacks, emerging technologies such as our Capture ATP with patented Real-Time Deep Memory Inspection (RTDMI™) excel at detecting threats never before seen by anyone in the cybersecurity industry — often before they’ve exhibited any malicious behavior.
 And with our comprehensive zero-trust solution, SonicWall SMA 1000, organizations can control access and segment networks to limit inside threats as well as outside threats.

 Unfortunately, the need to harden networks has never been more urgent, as the past several years have brought a sharp increase on critical infrastructure.
 In “Defending OT Systems from Ransomware,” speakers Jeff Jones and Tom VanNorman discussed why OT (Operational Technology) differs from IT.
 The world of OT brings with it inherent environmental risks such as large equipment, scaffolding, temperature extremes and other operational hazards, and to keep these environments safe, the systems running them have been designed for near-24/7/365 uptime.
 Unfortunately, cybercriminals are aware that these critical infrastructure environments cannot afford downtime — and as a result, manufacturing is now the hardest-hit industry, with groups like the Royal ransomware gang targeting critical infrastructure specifically.